cs-tsui/CP4I-Command-Line-CheatSheet/README.md

 # Upgrade the number of brokers in the Kafka cluster
 helm upgrade --reuse-values --set kafka.brokers=3 es-admin-deployed local-charts/ibm-eventstreams-icp4i-prod --tls

+# Get all the generated YAML from the helm release
+helm get release-name --tls

 # Get the helm values used to deploy the capability for a release
 helm get values release-name --tls
 ```